 The most basic and obvious allure of film is the image.
 Although I sometimes feel like a cheat when I post pictorials dedicated to classic stars on this blog, they are also the posts I revisit most often.
 I never tire of looking at these people and I know I’m not alone.
 Today calls for another such tribute.
-He would have turned 117 years old on this day.
+He would have celebrated a birthday today.
 His talents eclipsed sound, shined brighter than almost anyone else’s.
 His signature, dead-pan stare spoke a thousand words.
 His motion was poetry.
 He was Buster Keaton.

 “One who never smiled, carried a face as still and sad as a daguerreotype through some of the most preposterously ingenious and visually satisfying comedy ever invented.
 That was Buster Keaton.”
 James Agee in “Comedy’s Greatest Era” in LIFE magazine (5 September 1949)